LT-Schmiddy/mm-ez-text-replacement-utils/docs/Custom Messages and Handles.md

 }
 ```

 First of all, you'll notice that the full function name has the prefix `EZTR_CustomMsgHandle_`.
 This is meant to distinguish it as a custom message handle, and not an ordinary function.
-The `HNAME(my_custom_message_handle)` macro expands to full function name, and used for readability.
+The `HNAME(my_custom_message_handle)` macro expands to the full function name and is used for readability.
 You'll also notice that the function is marked as `RECOMP_EXPORT` automatically.

-As you can see, the message id is stored in a static variable within the function.
-There's also a different static variable that records whether the handle has been assigned to before.
+As you can see, the message ID is stored in a static variable within the function.
+There's also a different static variable that records whether the handle has been assigned before.

 When being assigned, EZTR calls the handle function with a pointer to a configuration struct.
 If the handle hasn't been set before, the ID is read and the operation is marked as a success in the struct (so EZTR knows that the provided ID was accepted).
-If the handle was assigned to before, an error message is printed (using a private function in EZTR's API), and the operation is marked as a failure in the struct (so EZTR knows it can use that ID value again).
+If the handle was assigned before, an error message is printed (using a private function in EZTR's API), and the operation is marked as a failure in the struct (so EZTR knows it can use that ID value again).
 In either case, the function returns the message ID.
-Is assignment was reported as a success, EZTR will check the returned ID against the value in the configuration struct to ensure that the handle function is working correctly.
+If the assignment was reported as a success, EZTR will check the returned ID against the value in the configuration struct to ensure that the handle function is working correctly.

 If the function is called with the configuration pointer set to `NULL`, no assignment operation is attempted.
 In all cases, the function will return the message ID value.
 That means that a handle's ID can be accessed by calling `EZTR_CustomMsgHandle_my_custom_message_handle(NULL)`.
 In fact, this is exactly
 how the various `GET_ID` macros work.

 ### Disabling the Handle Prefix

-If you want to disable use of the `EZTR_CustomMsgHandle_` prefix, you can use declaring `#define EZTR_NO_HANDLE_PREFIX` before including `eztr_api.h`,
+If you want to disable use of the `EZTR_CustomMsgHandle_` prefix, you can declare `#define EZTR_NO_HANDLE_PREFIX` before including `eztr_api.h`,
-or by adding `-DEZTR_NO_HANDLE_PREFIX` to your compilation flags.
+or add `-DEZTR_NO_HANDLE_PREFIX` to your compilation flags.
 If you do this, you won't need to use `HNAME` when referencing your handle by name, but
 it's recommended that you then add your own prefix instead.

-If another mod has the handle prefix disabled, you can import it's handles by using:
+If another mod has the handle prefix disabled, you can import its handles by using:

 ```C
 EZTR_IMPORT_CUSTOM_MSG_HANDLE_NO_PREFIX("other_mod_id", external_custom_message_handle);